wipmoore/wipmoore.github.io/_posts/2016-10-01-aspnetcore-mvc-models.markdown

 errors:

 * _Binding error_ missing data, non nullable fields not supplied.
-* _Binding error_ incompatible data, e.g. a value that can not be converted to a date
+* _Binding error_ incompatible data, e.g. a value that can not be converted to a date.
 * _Validation error_ where the supplied data does not conform to a validation attribute.

-After the model binder has finished binding the data to the properties if at least one value was bound to the model then all validators are run.
-The model model's metadata is used to identify the validators, any failed validation rules are placed into the model state.
+After the model binder has finished binding data to the properties if at least one value was bound to the model then all validators are run.
+The model's metadata is used to identify the validators, any error messages from failed validation rules are placed into the model state.

-**Note** On a project with complex validation scenarios the Mvc validation system did not seam to be sufficient.
-We needed to validate:
+**Note** _On a project with complex validation scenarios the Mvc validation system did not seam to be sufficient.
+We needed to validate:_

-* that the fields in the request were valid in themselves.
+* _that the fields in the request were valid in themselves._
-* that the request was valid in itself ( e.g. if its a date range the start date is before the end date )
+* _that the request was valid in itself ( e.g. if its a date range the start date is before the end date )_
-* that the request is valid against the context of the world.  ( e.g. you are allowed to apply that request to the world in its current state )
+* _that the request is valid against the context of the world.  ( e.g. you are allowed to apply that request to the world in its current state )_

-It was also required that any validation that could be performed was.
-So if you a request that had a missing name property but the date range was valid you then needed to see if the date range could have been applied to the world.
+_It was also required that any validation that could be performed was.
+So if you a request that had a missing name property but the date range was valid you then needed to see if the date range could have been applied to the world._

-As such we abandoned the standard model validation and accepted that all validation was the responsibility of the service layer which returned a Result monad.
+_As such we abandoned the standard model validation and accepted that all validation was the responsibility of the service layer which returned a Result monad._

+### Custom validators

 The ValidationAttribute class can be used to create custom validation, you just need to inherit from it and override the IsValid method.